-I’ve been having this conversation with my girlfriends since my 20s.
-It goes like this, more or less.
-One of them tells me the story of how she was, say, at the stove stirring the sauce, feeding the baby, answering the phone, and staunching the toddler’s bleeding—and her husband was taking in the breadth of the scene, in awe, he tells her later, of how she was so good at keeping so many things under control.
+This is a conversation, more or less, I’ve been having with my girlfriends since my 20s: One of them paints a picture of how she was, say, at the stove frying chicken, while feeding the baby, talking on the phone to a doctor, and staunching the toddler’s bleeding.
+Her husband stands by taking in the breadth of the scene, in awe, and tells her later, how she is so good at keeping so many things under control.

-Then I nod and say, “I would’ve jumped in and stirred your sauce for you.”
+Then I nod and say, “I would’ve jumped in and fried the chicken for you.”
 She nods her head vigorously because she knows it’s true.
 “Any woman would have,” she says.

 This is when we start talking about the beach house.
 You know the house.
 It’s the cute shingled cottage—but a big cottage—that overlooks the sea, and all the cool women you know live there, and we drink cocktails and smoke and cook interesting things and everyone is witty, jolly, and gay.
 Or maybe we don’t cook things, because as one of my senior colleagues once told me, “After you’ve cooked 10,000 meals, you kind of lose interest entirely.”
 So maybe we eat salads and heat up gyoza.
 Either way, it’s very jolly and very witty.